Skip to Content

 The grotto at Hamilton Pool

 The pretty landscape and cool waters of Hamilton Pool draw people from all over central Texas and beyond because it’s a fabulous place to swim, but it’s one of the most beautiful places to visit in Texas.
-The pool itself is the result of the collapse of an underground river, so it has a unique formation with a waterfall and a natural cave-like structure, so you can get away from the sun, if you choose.
+The pool itself is the result of the collapse of an underground river, so it has a unique formation with a waterfall and a natural cave-like structure.
 There’s even a tiny beach.

 We wandered down the trail (it’s about a quarter-mile uneven hike) to the swimming hole and plunged in.
 The water, which comes from a natural spring, is what some would call refreshing and other might deem a bit on the cold side.
 Either way, it’s a welcome break from the heat.
-Because the parks system limits the number of people at any one time, the pool never feels overrun or crowded.
+Because the parks system limits the number of people at any one time (reservations are required), the pool never feels overrun or crowded.
 It’s a little corner of heaven.

 We hadn’t had enough BBQ yet, so we headed to the famous Salt Lick in nearby Driftwood for dinner.
-We first visited several years ago after seeing the restaurant featured on Top Chef, and we return whenever we can.
+We’ve been regular visitors for years, and we return whenever we can.
 It helps that there are now few locations, including in the Dallas and Austin airports, in case you can’t make it to Driftwood.

 Cooking at Salt Lick